• Skip to main content

 How to fry squash the quick and easy way

-6. Add the squash slices to the hot oil and fry about 1 and a half to 2 minutes per side, or until golden brown.
+5. Add the squash slices to the hot oil and fry until golden brown, about 1 and a half to 2 minutes per side.
+Allow oil time to recover before adding more squash.

 plate of fried squash with some raw squash alongside.